Web Scraping: Building an App to Find the Perfect Tennis String

 I built the app using the Shiny package for R and the shinydashboard sidebar layout.
 The three menu items in the sidebar are Review Criteria, String Rankings, and String Profiles, and they correspond to the three core functions of the app (filter, rank and research).

-Ranking - Weights and Defaults
+Rankings - Weights and Defaults

 For characteristics, users are allowed to assign weights from 0 - 10, with a default of 5.
 This means that each characteristic counts a medium amount in the overall rankings by default and the user can decide if it should, instead, count for nothing, a small amount or a large amount.
 It makes sense that the default is medium because all eight are important components of good strings.
 A user who uses the default ranking would still get a perfectly acceptable (although bland) ranking, with all characteristics weighted equally.